Statement of Inclusivity and Diversity

 PSP’s philosophy of training begins with Freud’s definition of psychoanalysis as “any line of investigation which takes transference and resistance as a starting point of its work.”
 The curriculum therefore encompasses the broad spectrum of psychoanalytic tradition including classical analysis, ego and self psychology, object relations, contributions of Ferenczi, Klein, Reich, Sullivan and many others who have expanded upon or modified Freud’s original discoveries.

 The School focuses on the theory of treatment, in particular on the contributions of the Modern Analytic School of thought developed by Dr. Hyman Spotnitz and others.
-The treatment approach is comprehensive and pragmatic, sanctioning interventions that expand the range of people and groups who can be helped successfully by psychotherapeutic means.
-Three contributions of Dr. Hyman Spotnitz are of particular interest at PSP:
+The treatment approach is comprehensive and pragmatic, developing interventions that expand the range of people and groups who can be helped successfully by psychotherapeutic means.
+Contributions of Dr. Hyman Spotnitz that are of particular interest at PSP include:

-- The detailed analysis and descriptions of narcissistic transference, countertransference and resistances found in all patients and therapists.
+- The detailed analysis of narcissistic transference, countertransference and resistances found in all patients and therapists.

 - Use of a wide range of interventions which are maturational with people who do not benefit from, or who are damaged by interpretive interventions.

-- Guidelines for determining effectively when a patient or group of patients are emotionally ready for a particular kind of intervention.
+- The importance of determining when a patient or group of patients are emotionally ready for a particular kind of intervention.

 These principles are also applied to the education and training offered at PSP.
-While some courses emphasize cognitive learning, others are also experiences in modern group analysis, and as such provide the student with an opportunity to learn the practice of psychotherapy in a more effective way than they would at most universities or other institutions.
+While some courses emphasize didactic learning, others are also experiences in modern group analysis, and as such provide the student with an opportunity to learn the practice of psychotherapy in a more effective way than they would at most universities or other institutions.